phosxd/MC-Shard/README.md

 - `lifetime`: How long the render will be active.

 **Unavailable Drawing Options:**
 These are drawing options that are implemented but not currently available due to the custom command parameter limit of 8.
-I will add commands to save & draw presets that support all options.
+I might add commands to save & draw presets that support all options.
 - `alpha_fade_in`: How long the opacity fade in transition lasts.
 - `alpha_sustain`: How long the opacity will sustain it's target value.
 - `alpha_fade_out`: How long the opacity fade out transition lasts.